The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Discussion

 \subsection{Connectivity Penalty and Noise Budget}

 A central outcome of the phase-diagram analysis is that connectivity matters by converting a given native fully connected depth $D_{\mathrm{FC}}$ into a larger hardware-constrained depth $D_H$.
 This depth inflation reduces the noise budget compatible with $m(H)>0$.
-For the local pattern, where routing overhead vanishes and $D_H=D_{\mathrm{FC}}$, all constrained superconducting platforms already lie in the simulatable regime: for example, SC\_1 has $D_H=126$ while $D_*(p_{\mathrm{SC1}},2)\approx 47$, SC\_3 has $D_H=51$ while $D_*(p_{\mathrm{SC3}},2)\approx 17$, and SC\_5 has $D_H=126$ while $D_*(p_{\mathrm{SC5}},2)\approx 6$.
-Thus, current noise levels alone are already sufficient to place these platforms below the critical boundary even before routing overhead is introduced.
+For the local pattern, where routing overhead vanishes and $D_H=D_{\mathrm{FC}}$, SC\_1, SC\_2, SC\_3, and SC\_4 remain in the ``Potentially hard'' region, while SC\_5 lies in the sufficient simulatable region.
+Thus, the local results isolate the effects of native compilation depth and the assigned noise proxy before any connectivity-induced routing overhead is introduced.

-Connectivity then worsens this picture substantially for less structured interaction patterns.
-In the dense $n=16$ instance, the compiled depth rises from $D_{\mathrm{FC}}=238$ to $D_H=674$ for SC\_1, from $93$ to $199$ for SC\_3, from $90$ to $279$ for SC\_4, and from $210$ to $824$ for SC\_5.
-These factors of $2.1\times$ to $3.9\times$ represent a direct connectivity penalty.
-Since the critical depth scales as $D_*(p,k)\sim 1/p$, such inflation implies that the tolerable effective noise rate must decrease by the same factor in order to preserve the same margin.

-Under the effective-noise proxy used here, FC 1 is the clearest case lying outside the known noisy-IQP simulatability boundary, while FC\_2 is near the boundary.
-These results indicate that connectivity alone is not sufficient, and sparse connectivity still tightens the noise threshold for retaining a positive simulatability margin.
+For dense and sparse $n{=}32$ circuits, sparse-connectivity models incur substantial depth inflation, and routing moves SC\_2, SC\_3, and SC\_4 across the selected boundary.
+SC\_3 also crosses for the RHG instances.
+SC\_1 remains below but close to the boundary, while SC\_5 is already in the sufficient-simulation region at its fully connected baseline.
+Connectivity therefore does not alone determine the classification, but it can reduce the margin and, in selected cases, change it relative to the sufficient simulation condition.